samleibowitz/learn-go-with-tests/maps/README.md

 Maps never have to be dereferenced.
 That's because the type is itself "a pointer to a runtime.hmap structure", which sounds weird to me.
 Like, what if you want it frozen?
 Weird.

-Anyway, maps can have a nil value, but if you try to assign something to it it'll blow up.
+Anyway, maps can have a nil value, but if you try to assign something to it, it'll blow up.

 ```go
 var m map[string]string // DON'T DO THIS